The Facebook Pixel

 So, back to why the Facebook pixel is important.
 By having the Facebook pixel on your website and webpages, you can create ‘buckets’ of people who went from cold to warm.
 (They were cold when you showed them an ad, but turned warm once they visited your website or webpages.)
 Make sense?
 As I mentioned above, if they’ve visited your website it’s fair to say they’re interested in what you have to offer (and warm audiences are more likely to convert than cold audiences).
 Plus, when you start showing your ads to warm audiences, you will avoid wasting money on those cold people who just aren't that into you. ;) Your odds are better to get conversions from a warm audience.

-So, even if you aren’t running ads yet; you want to get that pixel installed on your webpages.
-People who see you on Facebook, inside Facebook groups, or simply find you via google might hit your webpage and you want to capture them and put them into a ‘warm audience’ category.
+So, even if you aren’t running ads yet; you want to get that pixel installed on your webpages so that you can start to capture those website visitors.
+People who see you on Facebook, inside Facebook groups, or simply find you via google might hit your website and you want to capture them and put them into a ‘warm audience’ category.
 So, when you ARE ready to run Facebook ads, you’ll send ads to the WARM audiences of people.
 Pretty nifty, right?